infovpcs/odoo18_mcp_project/README.md

 [![Status](https://img.shields.io/badge/status-stable-brightgreen.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A robust integration server that connects MCP (Master Control Program) with Odoo 18.0 ERP system, focusing on efficient data synchronization, API management, and secure communications.
 This implementation provides a standardized interface for performing CRUD operations on Odoo 18 models through a simple API, with dynamic model discovery and field analysis capabilities.
+The project also includes an Odoo code agent that helps with generating Odoo 18 modules and code using a structured workflow with analysis, planning, human feedback, coding, and finalization phases.

 ## Features